ff7-mods/ff7-flat-wiki/docs/FF7/Field/BCX.md

 `    u32 blank2;`
 `} // sizeof = 36`

-This header is followed by the skeleton data, the part headers and the animation headers, like in [BSX files][4].
-(And there is no Textures Section)
+This header is followed by the skeleton data, the part headers and the animation headers, like in [BSX files](BSX.md#Models Section)

 ## EXAMPLE OF BCX FILE BREAKDOWN, USING CLOUD.BCX

-\[Lazy Bastard\]: ../../Using Akari's notes from Q-Gears, nudges in the right.md direction by Akari, the source from Micky's BSX/BCX viewer, and my own logical deduction, I've broken down CLOUD.BCX (Cloud's BCX file) as an example of BCX structure.
+\[Lazy Bastard\]: Using Akari's notes from Q-Gears, nudges in the right direction by Akari, the source from Micky's BSX/BCX viewer, and my own logical deduction, I've broken down CLOUD.BCX (Cloud's BCX file) as an example of BCX structure.
 Without further ado:

 **'BCX Header Section**' \[at offset 0x00000000\]